spiritedtechie/lagom-in-action/README.md

 To run:

-- Ensure activator (at least 1.13.10)
+Install activator (at least 1.13.10), then run from the terminal:

 - activator

 - runAll

-To call:
+To use service:

 POST /api/person/Bob/saying